sumaris-net/sumaris-pod/sumaris-extraction/src/main/resources/static/api/extraction/md/rdb-v1.3.md

 file.
 Each data record consists of a range of data fields.
 The required order is given below.

-> Figure 1.
-TODO
+In the rest of the document :

-Req. stand for required.
+- `Req.` stands for required.
 In the Req. column the “M” stands for mandatory and “O” stands for optional.
+- `*` = key field (warning: can be null)

 ## Trip (TR)